Blog

 • Translating directly on WordPress.org

-Step1: Login to your WordPress account and head to the RegistrationMagic page on wordpress.org.
-Or you can search for the plugin you want to translate.
+Step 1: Login to your WordPress account and head over to the RegistrationMagic plugin page on wordpress.org.
+Or, you can search for RegistrationMagic on the plugins page.

 WordPress Login

-Step2: Click on the RegistrationMagic and on the page, WordPress suggests you translate the plugin into your local language.
+Step 2: Once you are on RegistrationMagic’s plugin page, WordPress will suggest that you translate the plugin into your local language.

 Translate WordPress Plugins

-Stap3: Go ahead and click on ‘Help translate it!’ or ‘Development.’
+Step 3: Go ahead and click on the ‘Help translate it!’ link.
+Or, click on the ‘Development’ tab below it.

 Translate WordPress Plugins